1ars1an/front4linkcache/README.md

   - 11.05

     - popup for folder containing top 5 links: design + ui
+    - bunch of stuff, i need to categorize this better lol

   - out of scope:
     - spotify/youtube embedded components for relevant links